Supplier Code of Business Conduct & Ethics

 Armed Conflicts.
 Suppliers will take reasonable steps to assure the material used in the production and services they offer eBay do not originate from sources that directly or indirectly benefit armed groups that perpetrate human rights abuses.

 eBay is committed to environmental responsibility.
 We seek to make a positive environmental impact through our actions, and we expect our Suppliers to share these ideas and goals.
+We actively seek and favor Suppliers that provide eco-efficient, sustainable products and services.
 We encourage our Suppliers to adopt the following strategic priorities:

-Pollution Prevention and Resource Reduction.
+Eco-Efficiency and Resource Reduction.
+Suppliers should maximize the eco-efficiency of products and services across the life cycle, including sourcing, manufacturing, distribution, transportation, use and end-of life.
 Waste of all types, including water and energy, are to be reduced or eliminated at the source or by practices such as modifying production, maintenance and facility processes, materials substitution, conservation, recycling and re-using materials.

 Hazardous Substances.
 Chemicals and other materials posing a hazard if released to the environment are to be identified and managed to ensure their safe handling, movement, storage, use, recycling or reuse and disposal.